1. Recessed Light

 Definition of Pendant Lights

-Pendant lights excel at providing focused task lighting over areas like kitchen islands, dining tables, and work desks.
+Pendant light excels at providing focused task lighting over areas like kitchen islands, dining tables, and work desks.
 Their downward-facing light makes them perfect for both practical and decorative purposes, offering strong design impact and adjustable mounting height in a variety of residential and commercial settings.

 Key aspects to consider when choosing your Pendant light: